This post may contain affiliate links. Please read my affiliate policy for more information.

 It’s easier to assume you’ll never recover than to contemplate how to move forward.
 So little lies like, I have no control over my life or I’m destined to be alone forever or I’m a terrible parent because I can’t keep my shit together start sabotaging your every waking moment.

 These little lies serve as defense mechanisms to protect us from future loss.
-If we don’t have control over our lives, nothing is our fault.
-If we’re destined to be alone, we can’t risk another broken heart.
-And, as terrible parents, we’re obviously not strong enough to do the job of both mom and dad.
+When you tell yourself that you don’t have control over your life, you’re not responsible for anything, right?
+If you’re destined to be alone, you can’t risk another broken heart.
+And, when you convince yourself you’re not strong enough to parent alone, you can label yourself a terrible parent.

 Grief is hard enough without additional negative self-talk from you to you.
 You’re a badass who got out of bed this morning.
 You are incredible because you are moving through an unfamiliar maze and you keep going.